bruxy70/Garbage-Collection/.github/ISSUE_TEMPLATE/bug_report.md

 1. The information within the angled brackets (like this text) contains instructions for you.
     You can leave it in - it will not be included in the tickets anyway.
 2. DO NOT DELETE ANY TEXT from this template, and provide information in all sections please!
-    I need this to understand what I am looking at.
+    I need this to understand what I am looking at - to be able to replicate the bug.
-    Without it, I will not be able to start working on the issue.
+    Without it, I will not be able to start working on the issue, and will close it.
 -->

 **Describe the bug**